 However, an established culture does evolve.
 It means that you should accept the old ways of doing things for change to happen.
 However, that doesn’t mean it has to stay that same forever.

 Many companies that failed had tried to change their ways from the outside and didn’t consider that organizations develop organically.
 If you try and apply top-down style change management methods, you run the real risk of changing nothing.
 Instead, it is best if you adopted bottom-up approaches.

 4. Recognize That Stakeholders are Humans Too

 People are emotional beings.
 They have feelings too, and they can’t remain emotional and rational at all times.

 Stakeholders are human beings, too, and so they will react whenever something happens.
 These reactions are typical and expected.
-Even more so, it isn't possible to please all stakeholders all the time.
-It would be best if the change management team decided which stakeholders are essential and which ones are dispensable.
+Even more so, it isn’t possible to please all stakeholders all the time.
+It is best if the change management team decided which stakeholders are essential and which ones are dispensable.

 Regardless of who is right or wrong about the situation, you have to accept the reality of the problem.
 Strive to understand yourself and others better and use this knowledge to improve conditions.

 5. Adopt a ‘Why Not?’
 Attitude

 It’s easy to say yes sometimes and easy to say no other times.
 At the beginning of a significant project, it’s best to adopt an open-minded attitude regardless of how you feel about the idea.
 Just remember, everything is negotiable when dealing with humans.